 The size ranges used for USP testing are ≥10 and ≥25 μm.
 Additional sizes can be enumerated ranging from 10 µm to 1,000 µm.
 Sponsors may select any particle size range(s) between 10 to 1,000 μm as appropriate for the test sample.

 In addition to sizing and counting particulate matter, photos and general characterization of particulates can be provided upon sponsor request.

 EN 45502 and ISO 14708

-The test is an automatic particulate analysis which is specific to active implantable medical devices such as pacemakers, leads, and other accessories that may be partially or completely implanted.
-The device and accessories are immersed in physiological saline using a surface to volume ratio.
-The device is then incubated on an orbital shaker for 8 to 18 hours.
-The solution is analyzed using an automated particulate counter.
-The particles are enumerated for particles sized >2 µm, >5 µm, and >25 µm.
+The test is an automatic particulate analysis (light obscuration) which is specific to active implantable medical devices such as pacemakers, leads, and other accessories that may be partially or completely implanted.
+Multiple variations of these standards might be selected for testing and should be evaluated prior to submission.
+The device and accessories are immersed in physiological saline or low particulate water (LPW) using a surface to volume ratio.
+The device is then incubated on an orbital shaker for 8-18 hours or 8-24 hours.
+The particles are enumerated at either ≥5µm and ≥25µm, or ≥10µm and ≥25µm size ranges.

 NOTE: Surface area or volume of the device and accessories are required for calculations.

 The test is an automatic or microscopic particulate analysis for ophthalmic solutions.
 This standard is similar to USP <788> but includes specifications and instructions specific to solutions that have ophthalmic applications.
 For microscopic testing, ≥50 μm particulate sizes are evaluated in addition to ≥10 µm and ≥25 μm for the light obscuration method.